Attention Latch: When Agents Stay Anchored to Stale Instructions¶

 - Retrieval results inject content that semantically resembles the contradicted instruction.

-Independent work confirms the broader pattern: 100K+ token sequences exhibit goal drift across model families, predominantly through inaction (Arike et al., 2025); models deprioritise initial instructions as history grows even when they remain in context (Bui, 2026 §3.2).
+Independent work confirms the wider pattern: sequences over 100K tokens show goal drift across model families, mostly through inaction (Arike et al., 2025); models deprioritize initial instructions as history grows, even when those instructions remain in context (Bui, 2026 §3.2).

 Match the mitigation cost to how often the latch fires in your workload.
 Lightweight options first.